versluis/Disk-Space-Pie-Chart-Plugin/readme.txt

 These screenshots may not show up because I haven't figured out how to use this repository yet...

 == Changelog ==

+= 0.5 =
+Fixed Division by Zero bug (thanks Jure!)
+Tweaked some colours to better blend with WordPress Core Added MySQL Server Version

 = 0.4 =
 Fixed dashboard widget display in WordPress 3.2 (Thanks Dan!)